 As many universities enter their second month of campus closures, the ACU reached out across the PEBL (Partnership for Enhanced and Blended Learning) network in East Africa and invited partners to share insights on their experiences resuming teaching via virtual platforms.
 Led by the ACU, PEBL is part of the UK FCDO-funded Strategic Partnerships for Higher Education Innovation and Reform (SPHEIR) programme, which aims to improve the performance, governance and influence of higher education systems in low-income countries.

 The encouraging responses we received paint a picture of resilience through hardship.
 Despite common difficulties such as low connectivity, gaps in internet access and over-burdened virtual learning environments, campus closures have presented an opportunity for universities to quickly improve existing ICT operations.

 “We have managed to move all courses online within a week, using a mix of tools such as Microsoft teams, Zoom and Google Classroom,” reports Dr. Ian Wairua, Associate Director of the Centre for Teaching Excellence and Educational Innovation at Kenya’s Strathmore University.
 “Training has been rolled out for faculty to increase the capacity of lecturers in the use of online tools.
 In this, the Strathmore PEBL team has been instrumental in training faculty to mount and deliver courses and online materials.
 The training they received through PEBL equipped them with important knowledge and the confidence to train others, and this has been recognised by University management.”

 Lecturers have also cited the first batch of modules uploaded to OER Africa as major teaching assets during this time, enabling students to continue to study important topics ranging from critical thinking to numerical analysis.
-These courses designed and developed in Kenya, Tanzania, Rwanda and Uganda are accessible for universities around the world as valuable complements to existing curricula, and they have already been accessed by over 17,000 students.
+These courses designed and developed in Kenya, Tanzania, Rwanda and Uganda are accessible for universities around the world as valuable complements to existing curricula, and they have already been accessed by over 9,000 students.
 By summer 2020 the second batch of modules should be released.
-To date, over 700 academic staff in the region have also been trained on various aspects of module design and delivery.
+To date, PEBL has also trained over 170 academic staff in the region have also been trained on various aspects of module design and delivery.